A7MED970/ProjectManagement/doc.md

 ![FishBone.jpg](FishBone.jpg)

 ---

-### **Presentation Script**
-"For Diagram 10, we used a Fishbone analysis to look at our biggest threat: missing the Fall launch.
-While our schedule is set for 66 days, this diagram highlights that **SSO integration** and **Scope Creep** are the highest risks to our quality and timeline.
+**Scope Creep** are the highest risks to our quality and timeline.
 By monitoring these 'bones,' **Ahmed Shaban** can ensure the project stays on track for the Student Union's needs".

 ## Document Approval and Sign-Off